Exotic critical states as fractional Fermi seas in the one-dimensional Bose gas

 Eigenstates from the same GGE are indistinguishable based on local correlation functions~\cite{Caux2013,Essler2024}, hence the identical energy predictions.
 However, within GHD reversibility is broken.
 When considering the evolution in the reverse direction of the cycle, bound state formation cannot be ignored~\cite{horvath2025}.
 Whenever the $\g=0$ point is crossed, bound states are formed~\cite{Koch2021,Koch2022}, resulting in a strong energy increase, see Fig.~\ref{Fig_n4}.
 This ``staircase reversibility" is also captured by the macrostate's entropy $\mathcal{S}$ density~\cite{suppmat} \be \mathcal{S}=n[(1+2\wind)\log(1+2\wind)-(2\wind)\log(2\wind)]\, , \ee which is constant within each branch $\wind$, and suddenly jumps crossing $\g=0$, signaling the irreversibility of the crossing, see Fig.~\ref{Fig_n4}.

-\para{Discussion.} We have studied interactions cycles in the LL model as a way to engineer exotic far-from-equilibrium states described by FFS.
+\para{Discussion.} We have studied interaction cycles in the LL model as a way to engineer exotic far-from-equilibrium states described by FFS.
 These states are realized as GGEs, protected from thermalization by integrability, and predicted by GHD.
 We show how FFSs bear signatures of a novel critical phase in the one-particle correlation function, featuring prominent FO and power law decay at any repulsive interaction.
 A similar behavior is expected for FFS with attractive interactions.

-A recent experiment~\cite{Kao2021} investigated interactions cycles in a dipolar Bose gas.
+A recent experiment~\cite{Kao2021} investigated interaction cycles in a dipolar Bose gas.
 Crucially, the dipolar interactions enhance the stability of the attractive regime~\cite{Chen2023}, usually unstable~\cite{Gerton2000,Donley2001,Strecker2002}, at the price of breaking integrability~\cite{Panfil2023,biagetti2025}.
 In principle, non-integrable dynamics melts the FFS through relaxation of the GGE to a conventional finite-temperature Gibbs ensemble.
 In a joint submission~\cite{ExpHolo}, we present the experimental realization of interactions cycles in ultracold cesium atoms more faithfully described by the LL model \eqref{eq_LL_H}, observing FO in $g^{(1)}(x)$ in quantitative agreement with the GHD framework developed in this Letter.

 The FFS we presented suggest an analogy with GES, which is here realized out of equilibrium by projecting initial states in subspaces of the Hilbert space with reduced occupancy.
-As the realization of GES only pertains to a sector of the Hilbert space, correlation functions involving virtual states beyond this sector feature exotic behavior beyond canonical GES, as we detect in the one-particle correlation.
+As the realization of GES only pertains to a sector of the Hilbert space, correlation functions involving virtual states beyond this sector feature exotic behavior beyond TLL predictions expected for conventional GES, as we detect in the one-particle correlation.
 Understanding how much the analogy with GES can be pursued, and developing a field-theory approach describing this novel critical phase, are among the most intriguing directions opened by this work.

 \para{Data availability.} Data are available on Zenodo~\cite{Zenodo}.